 I wrote the character of Samor many years ago as the central hero in an epic fantasy tale.
 Named by combining the name of my first son with ‘armor’ (for strength and an indicator of his future), the story would follow him from childhood into adulthood, where he won back his father’s stolen crown.
 I set aside the story for years, unsure of its future or, to be honest, what the narrative was beyond that.
 It was unfocused and unsure whether it wanted to be a Tarantino-inspired tale of violent war or a bedtime book for kids.

 In the Autumn 2015, I decided I needed to start writing again.
 Really writing.
 For real.
-My story would no longer be about a boy (and now his little brother, since we had a second child), but it would be about twins.
+My story would no longer be about a boy (with the addition of his little brother, since we had a second child), but it would be about twins.
 A boy and a girl.
-Similar to the previous idea, they would be struggling to regain the lost crown, but in a world where everyone thought they were dead.
+Similar to the previous idea, they would be struggling to regain the lost crown, yet now they would be pitted against each other in a world where everyone thought them dead.